teodorlu/scicloj-garden-experiment/README.md

+**⚠️ THIS PROJECT IS HIGHLY EXPERIMENTAL, PROCEED AT YOUR OWN RISK ⚠️**

 # Scicloj knowledge garden: a memex?

 This repo attempts to build a knowledge garden for scicloj out of hypertext, clojure and markdown.